 The Texas Veterans Home Improvement Program provides belowmarket interest rate loans to qualifying Texas veterans who need to make repairs to their homes.
-For more information go to http://www.glo.texas.gov/vlb/loans/home-improvementloans/index.html
+For more informationcall 800-252-8387 or go to https://vlb.texas.gov.

 Homes for Texas Heroes Home Loan Program